 The problem is that there are a lot of options.
 Big schools can offer everything from Albanian to Zulu.
+This may leave you asking, “what language should I learn?”
 The selection is exciting, but at the same time, it makes deciding what second language to learn quite the challenge.

 Luckily, there are some languages that stand out as top options.
 These languages undoubtedly make the Dean’s List for usefulness.